 A physician’s exam and diagnostic testing can reveal an SCI of which you’re not yet aware.
 Early diagnosis gets you started right away on treatment and increases your chance of recovery.
 A visit to your doctor or a hospital emergency room also provides documentation that is vital to your claim for damages against the at-fault driver.
 It proves when and how you were hurt.

 Do You Need a Texas Car Accident Lawyer?

 A serious back injury can make it difficult or impossible for you to work, sleep normally, participate in family activities, attend to your personal hygiene, or perform necessary daily tasks, perhaps for the rest of your life.
 You’re likely to require surgery and/or other very expensive treatments, and your ability to work could be seriously compromised.
 If you’ve injured your back in a Texas car accident caused by someone else, you’re entitled to file a claim with the at-fault driver’s insurance company for your medical bills, property damage, lost income, and pain and suffering.

 Because back injuries often require expensive treatment and result in significant lost income, the insurer might try to dispute, devalue, or deny your claim, in which case you may file a personal injury lawsuit and seek fair compensation in court.
 To recover damages through the insurance claim process or at trial, however, you must be able to prove the other driver’s negligence caused the injuries that have damaged you economically and non-economically.
-Doing so is likely to require the help of an experienced car accident lawyer.
+Doing so is likely to require the help of an experienced Houston car accident lawyer.
 If you don’t have legal representation, the insurer will offer you a fast, low settlement that won’t even cover your medical expenses and could leave you on the hook for bills you cannot pay.
-You should never accept a settlement offer for a car crash back injury without consulting an attorney.
+Without consulting an attorney, you should never accept a settlement offer for a car crash back injury.